my-devices/meta-gateway-docker/README.md

 Please refer to the Docker documentation on [network containers](https://docs.docker.com/engine/tutorials/networkingcontainers/) for more information.

+This repository also contains an example [`docker-compose.yml`](docker-compose.yml) file.

 ## Configuration

 The most important configuration settings can be set via environment variables (see above).
-If you need to change other configuration options, edit [rmgateway.properties](rmgateway.properties) and rebuild the Docker image.
+If you need to change other configuration options, edit [`rmgateway.properties`](rmgateway.properties) and rebuild the Docker image, or use a volume to pass a custom `/etc/rmgateway.properties` to the container.